Small Screenshot CT

 What do Field Days involve?

-There are two HF Field Days: National Field Day (160 to 10m CW) and SSB Field Day (80 to 10m).
-In addition, the Low Power Contest in July has a portable section.
+There are two HF Field Days: on CW using 160 to 10m, and on SSB using 80 to 10m.
+In addition, the Low Power Contest has a portable section.
+There is also a VHF Field Day, with similar requirements to those on HF.
 They all require RSGB members to operate ‘portable’ stations; permanent structures (buildings) may not be used to house the stations or hold up aerials, so entrants usually operate in tents, cars or caravans in fields, using tubular masts, mobile towers or trees as antenna supports and with power supplied from portable sources (generators, batteries etc., not the mains).
 Bonus points or multipliers may be scored for contacts with other portable stations or with new country prefixes, depending on the specific rules.
 There are different sections in each event such as open or restricted entries (restrictions on power or aerials) - details are published with the rules.

 When are they?

-NFD is held on the first weekend in June, SSB FD on the first weekend in September (the same weekend as the 144MHz Trophy Contest) and the Low Power contest is held in July.
+CW Field Day is held on the first weekend in June, SSB Field Day on the first weekend in September (the same weekend as the 144MHz Trophy Contest) and the Low Power contest is held in July.
+VHF Field Day is the first weekend in July.
 In ‘portable’ contests, stations may only be assembled, aerials erected etc. within 24 hours of the start of the contest.
-In NFD and SSB FD equipment is often taken to the field late on Friday afternoon, when there may just be time to erect some antennas before dark.
+Equipment is often taken to the field late on Friday afternoon, when there may just be time to erect some antennas before dark.
 Station assembly is completed on the Saturday morning, leaving just enough time for testing before the event starts.
 The contests proper run for 24 hours.
 The Low Power Contest is shorter and there are two operating periods with a lunch break between.
 In addition, of course, there is a lot of preparation to do before each contest - collecting, building and testing rigs, aerials etc., and practising operating techniques.

 What happens during the contests?